smcgregor/mfmci/README.md

 We recommend you copy one of the existing policy classes from the databases folder (e.g. `databases/wildfire/policies.py`) and update it to suit your needs.

+## (Optional) Specify a Distance Metric

+Currently all distance metrics use Euclidean distance normalized by the inverse variance of the variable used in the distance metric.
+To allow experimentation with different distance metrics, we process the database the first time it is loaded to find the variance of all the numeric variables.
+You cannot currently include actions in the distance metric.
+If you want support for actions, please open an issue on the repository.

 # Testing and Contributing